top of page

 Planet Youth Nogojiwanong is part of a global network whose aim is to create healthy communities that support young people to live their best lives.

-Each community implements the Planet Youth framework using the same methodology, but uses its own information from surveys of local youth and takes action that is determined by the community.
+Each community implements the Planet Youth framework using the same methodology but draws on its own survey data from local youth and takes action determined by the community.

-Just as Planet Youth in Ireland will look different than Planet Youth in Argentina, the prevention activities implemented in Nogojiwanong-Peterborough may look different than the interventions implemented in by other Ontario Planet Youth Partners!
+Just as Planet Youth in Ireland will look different from Planet Youth in Argentina, the prevention activities implemented in Nogojiwanong-Peterborough may differ from the interventions implemented by other Ontario Planet Youth Partners.